datacarpentry/astronomy-python/_episodes/03-motion.md

 ~~~
 {: .output}

-And what fraction of the rows we've selected.
+And what fraction of the rows we have selected.

 ~~~
 len(centerline_df) / len(results_df)